We're here to make life easier. See our Erectile Dysfunction Treatments

 On this page

 Interested in switching up your contraception but not sure on your options?
-If you’re looking for something really low maintenance and very effective, the coil could be just right.
+If you’re looking for something low maintenance and effective, the coil could be right for you.

 The copper coil is another name for the intrauterine device, or IUD.
 There's also the hormonal coil, also known as the intrauterine system, or IUS.

 The IUD and the IUS are types of long-acting, reversible contraception that are inserted into the womb to prevent pregnancy.
-The difference is that the IUD uses copper as a contraceptive, which is why it’s sometimes called the copper coil, while the IUS uses hormones, which is why it’s sometimes called the hormonal coil.
+The difference is:

 Both types are small, T-shaped devices small enough to hold in your palm.
-The copper coil (IUD) is made with plastic and copper, while the hormonal coil (IUS) contains progestogen, a synthetic version of the hormone, progesterone.
+The copper coil (IUD) is non-hormonal, it’s made with plastic and copper.
+The hormonal coil (IUS) contains progestogen, a synthetic version of the hormone, progesterone.

 The copper coil works by releasing copper.
 The copper in the IUD stops sperm and eggs from surviving.
 It also changes your cervical mucus to stop sperm from reaching an egg.